gerhynes/scala-notes/README.md

 You can pass arguments to a class and they will be passed to its constructor.

-Constructor arguments are not fields and are not available outside the class definition.
+Constructor arguments (class parameters) are not fields and are not available outside the class definition.
+Constructor arguments can be converted to fields using `val`.

-Constructor arguments can become fields using `val`.
+At every instantiation of a class, its entire code block will be evaluated.
+Every expression within and all side effects will be executed.

 ```Scala
 class Animal {